Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Diffusion Baseline Details

 \subsection{VAE Training Details}

 Following standard practice, we use a VAE to perform latent diffusion; doing diffusion on pixels instead could offer perceptually different results, but we do not believe it would alter the results of the model.
-We train our 8x spatial downsampling VAE on sample frames from a mix of all of the data subsets, such that all combinations of overlapping MNIST digits are within the training distribution.
+We train our 8x spatial downsampling VAE on sample frames from a mix of all of the MNIST World data subsets, such that all combinations of overlapping MNIST digits are within the training distribution.
 Our 20M parameter VAE's validation loss converges at about 90k steps for MNIST World, using an effective batch size of 256 across 4 NVIDIA L40S 48GB GPUs with a learning rate of 4e-4.
 We utilize a Masked Autoencoder Vision Transformer based VAE~\citep{he2021maskedautoencodersscalablevision}.
 We directly apply the VAE code from Oasis~\citep{oasis2024}, including an additional discriminator loss that helps with visual quality; please refer to their work for more details.
-The reconstruction MSE accuracy reaches 0.02 for MNIST World, so any DFoT MSE can be expected to be 0.02 higher than if trained on pixels; we believe this should not affect convergence behavior of the DFoT models on the downstream task.
-During diffusion training, for our VAE with latent dimension 4, and spatial downsampling ratio 8, input videos of shape \texttt{[num\_frames, channels, height, width]} are converted to shape \texttt{[num\_frames, 4, height // 8, width // 8]}.
-For Block World, the reconstruction error is less than 0.003, and we train the model for 300k steps with a latent dimension 8 and spatial downsampling ratio 16.
+The reconstruction MSE accuracy reaches 0.02 for MNIST World, so any DFoT MSE can be expected to be 0.02 higher than if trained on pixels; we believe this should not affect convergence behavior of the DFoT models on the downstream task, since the diffusion model only ever sees the latent space.
+During diffusion training, for our MNIST World VAE with latent dimension 4, and spatial downsampling ratio 8, input videos of shape \texttt{[num\_frames, channels, height, width]} are converted to shape \texttt{[num\_frames, 4, height // 8, width // 8]}.
+For Block World, the MSE for the 80M parameter VAE is less than 0.003, and we train the model for 300k steps with a latent dimension 8 and spatial downsampling ratio of 16.
 More training hyperparameters are reported in Table \ref{tab:vae-config-mnist} and Table \ref{tab:vae-config-blockworld}.